toksoykaan/Top-50-Songs/README.md

 Problems need to be fixed:

-1 - Cache response once it arrives
+1 - Cache API response when it arrives
 2 - Search Bar optimisation (after 1 this will be fixed automatically) 3 - SecondViewController UI imrovements
 4 - Refresh func needs to retrieve images
 5 - General UI improvements

+Hours spent : 7